 - Crowded smile: Your smile is supposed to look even and tight, but when your adult teeth come in, the end result could look crowded and pushed together instead.
 Only by removing the tooth can you get the smile to look normal again.

 Why Do Wisdom Teeth Get Extracted So Often?

 Your wisdom teeth come in after you’ve had your adult teeth for a while.
 (That’s why wisdom teeth are often called third molars; you already have two sets when they start to appear.)
 Unfortunately, that means your wisdom teeth often cause problems.
 They can start to push against your other molars, moving your whole smile out of alignment.
 They can also never fully come in, increasing your risk of gum disease and cavities there.
 That’s why Dr. Airey ends up having to do so many wisdom teeth removals — they usually cause problems with no other solution.

 How Does Dr. Airey Remove The Tooth?
 Will It Be Painful?

 When it’s time for the extraction, you will be given local anesthesia to numb the area.
-If necessary, we can also offer dental sedation such as nitrous oxide, oral medication, or even general anesthesia.
+If necessary, we can also offer dental sedation such as laughing gas, oral medication, or even general anesthesia.
 Dr. Airey will then loosen the tooth before finally extracting it.
 (Sometimes, it’s necessary to use a surgical incision in the gumline to help remove the tooth, but that is often required only if the tooth has broken off at your gumline.)
 Thanks to anesthesia and dental sedation, most tooth extractions are easily tolerated, even wisdom teeth removals.

 What Do I Need To Worry About After It’s Done?